rudderlabs/shopify-custom-pixel/README.md

 ## Getting started

 \*\*Describe how to use the software.\*\*
-Replace all the references of the DATAPLANE_URL & WRITE_KEY placeholder with actual values
+Replace all the references of the <DATAPLANE_URL> & <WRITE_KEY> placeholder with actual values at (src/index.js) Follow https://help.shopify.com/en/manual/promoting-marketing/pixels/custom-pixels/manage?shpxid=6c5e6078-ECEC-4AC3-EE41-151B603831FB for adding the custom pixel in the store

 ## Contribute